VOCALION

 described above.
 Vogue's all-purpose EP series, VE-170000, also continued

-Blues releases had a pink-and-white label (1), while Popular singles had a
+labels, the Jazz / Blues releases had a pink-and-white one (1), while Popular

-silver-on-grey label with 'Vocalion Pop' at the top (2); the 'Pop' was dropped
+singles had a silver-on-grey label with 'Vocalion Pop' at the top (2); the 'Pop'

-her scan here (it is of a reissue, which accounts for the low catalogue
+was dropped in or around April 1965 (3) - the scan is of a reissue, which accounts for the low catalogue

 briefly during the 1970s as part of the Decca group, reissuing material from its